Themes

 file.

-You can replace "dark" with any theme name provided by DaisyUI.
+You can replace "cupcake" with any theme name provided by DaisyUI.

 To see the different themes you can choose from, check the DaisyUI documentation or their themes page below: